nahid7474/SOC/README.md

     - Microsoft Defender Security Center
     - Microsoft Azure Portal

+- **Onboard a device to Microsoft Defender for Endpoint (MDE) using powershel script**

+- **Configure Defender for Identity**
+    - Install Identity Senson on Domain Controler
+    - Create MDE account to sync with the portal

 - **Deploy and Connect Microsoft Defender XDR to cover:**

     - Microsoft Defender for Identity